boolsi/boolsi/README.md

 ...
 ```

-In the file with simulations or attractors, `_` after a node state means that the state of the node is fixed. `*` after a node state means that the node was perturbed into this state at the corresponding time step.
+In a file storing simulations or attractors, `_` after a node state means
+that the state of the node is fixed. `*` after a node state means that
+the node was perturbed into this state at the corresponding time step.

 Simulation example:
 <!-- ./examples/output7_cambium1/simulations.csv -->